 COVID-19 Slow the Spread Training - Plus Cleaning, Disinfecting, and Hazard Communication: Training for employees who will be cleaning and disinfecting shared spaces or objects for COVID-19.
 This course takes about 35 minutes to complete.

-Encourage employees to follow the UNI website for any new policies or procedures related to illness, cleaning and disinfecting, work meetings, and travel.
+Encourage employees to follow the Forward Together website for any new policies or procedures related to illness, cleaning and disinfecting, work meetings, and travel.

 Maintain Healthy Business Operations